Key takeaways on financial reporting software

 Features:

-- KPI dashboards: Create dashboards highlighting key performance indicators.
+- KPI dashboards: Builds dashboards that display key performance indicators and reporting views.

 Pros: